-4. Foster School Autonomy
+4. Foster School Autonomy.

 We will continue providing SGS Network districts with comprehensive, integrated support from the agency.
-This includes being better positioned to access grant opportunities, technical assistance, and agency services in a host of areas.
+This includes having districts being better positioned to access grant opportunities, technical assistance, and agency services in a host of areas.
 Our goal, as always, is to support districts across the state that refuse to falter in their desire to provide education environments that maximize outcomes for all students.

-Please visit the System of Great Schools page on our website to access the program description and application for Cohort 2.
+Please visit the System of Great Schools page on the TEA website to access the program description and additional information and resources.